mlswg/mls-protocol/draft-ietf-mls-protocol.md

 node_priv[n], node_pub[n] = Derive-Key-Pair(node_secret[n])
 ~~~~~

-For example, suppose there is a group with four participants:
+For example, suppose there is a group with four members:

 ~~~~~
       G